Basic problems in learning from data and collective behavior

-Mathematical modelling and analysis tools, AI, behavior, imaging
+Mathematical modelling and analysis tools, AI, behavior

-Zebrafish and human groups, networks
+Algebras, Zebrafish and human groups, general data structures

 Champalimaud Centre for the Unknown

 T (+351) 210 480 200